pololu/dual-g2-high-power-motor-shield/README.md

 - `void setM1Speed(int speed)` <br> Set speed and direction for motor 1.
   Speed should be between -400 and 400.
 400 corresponds to motor current flowing from M1A to M1B.  -400 corresponds to motor current flowing from M1B to M1A.
-0 corresponds to full coast.
+0 corresponds to full brake.
 - `void setM2Speed(int speed)` <br> Set speed and direction for motor 2.
   Speed should be between -400 and 400.
 400 corresponds to motor current flowing from M2A to M2B.  -400 corresponds to motor current flowing from M2B to M2A.
-0 corresponds to full coast.
+0 corresponds to full brake.
 - `void setSpeeds(int m1Speed, int m2Speed)` <br> Set speed and direction
   for motor 1 and 2.
 - `unsigned char getM1Fault()` <br> Returns 1 if there is a fault on motor